Glenn Plummer

 Glenn E. Plummer (born August 18, 1961) is an American film and television actor.

-Plummer was featured as Bobby "Badass" Johnson in the 1992 film South Central, James Smith in Paul Verhoeven's 1995 Showgirls, Russ Stanhope in Dick Wolf's 1990 Nasty Boys series, and Vic Trammel in the 2008–2009 show Sons of Anarchy, among others.
+Plummer starred as Bobby "Badass" Johnson in the 1992 film South Central,.
+He also appeared as James Smith in Paul Verhoeven's 1995 Showgirls, Maurice in Speed and its sequel, cameraman Ned Jackson in Up Close & Personal, Luther in The Day After Tomorrow.
+On television, he appeared as Desk Clerk Timmy Rawlins in ER, Russ Stanhope in Dick Wolf's 1990 Nasty Boys series, and Vic Trammel in the 2008–2009 show Sons of Anarchy.

 Early life

 Plummer was born in Richmond, California.

 Career

 Glenn Plummer has appeared in numerous films and television series.
 He portrayed the role "High Top" in Dennis Hopper's 1988 film Colors, and Timmy Rawlins partially in season 1 and again in season 13 of ER.
 In 2021, Plummer headlined the Iybe Media drama Black Lies.

-Glenn Plummer's prominent roles came in the films Menace II Society (as Pernell), Keanu Reeves' Speed (as Jaguar Owner), the TV series Bones (ep The Woman In the Tunnel, as Harold Overmeyer), Showgirls, South Central, Roland Emmerichs' The Day After Tomorrow (as Luther), The Salton Sea (as Bobby), and Saw II (as Jonas).
+Plummer's prominent roles came in the films Menace II Society (as Pernell), Speed (as Jaguar Owner), the TV series Bones (ep The Woman In the Tunnel, as Harold Overmeyer), Showgirls, South Central, Roland Emmerichs' The Day After Tomorrow (as Luther), The Salton Sea (as Bobby), and Saw II (as Jonas).

 Glenn Plummer was nominated for the Independent Spirit Award for Best Supporting Male for his 1991 performance in Pastime.

 In 2014 Plummer produced and became collaborating writer of the horror thriller film Teeth and Blood.

 In 2024 Glenn Plummer starred in Mahal Empire Productions' Bikers vs. Werewolves, a comedy-action film co-starring William Connor, Elizabeth Chamberlain, and Robert Donovan, which was successfully crowdfunded by Michael and Sonny Mahal and shot primarily in rural Nevada.